cloned2k16/FlatEarth/README.md

 ![](flawedArg.png)

 #### the calculation may be even improved
-to allow to check it at any elevation, problem is, you can't Trust maps either ..
+to allow to check it at any elevation,
+problem is, you can't Trust maps either ..
-so we can further improve it by adding elavation points at the horizon and CD points ..
+so we can further improve it by adding elavation points
+at the horizon and CD points ..
-however Water DO NOT lie .. while cartographers do ..
+however Water DO NOT lie ..
+while cartographers DO ..

 ### NOTICE
 please note that here the point isn't to measure anything ,